flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

             --values values-dataplane.yaml \
             --create-namespace flyte

-4. Repeat step 2 and 3 for each dataplane cluster in your environment.
+.. _control-plane-deployment:

-Control Plane Deployment
+Control Plane configuration
 *********************************

 For ``flyteadmin`` to access and create Kubernetes resources in one or more